-These Certification Marks indicate a filter meets the NSF/ANSI Standard 53 for lead removal.
-For additional protection, we look for a filter that is also certified against standard 42 (for particulate reduction).
+These certification marks indicate that a filter meets the NSF/ANSI Standard 53 for lead removal.
+For additional protection, we look for a filter that is also certified against Standard 42 for particulate reduction.

-You should also look for the below text on the filter packaging to indicate the filter has been certified to reduce lead:
+You should also check the filter packaging for the text below, which indicates whether the filter has been certified to reduce lead:

-"Tested and Certified by (name of certification body) against NSF/ANSI Standards 42 and 53 for the claims specified on the Performance Data Sheet."
+"Tested and certified by (name of certification body) against NSF/ANSI Standards 42 and 53 for the claims specified on the performance data sheet."

-Use single-serve bottled (Expensive & wasteful best practice-use only as a last water. resort)
+Use single-serve bottled water.
+(As this is the most expensive, wasteful, and environmentally taxing best practice, it should be used only as a last resort.)

-6 TESTING THIS YEAR INDICATES A PROBLEM, SO WE ARE TAKING THE LONGER-TERM MEASURES CHECKED BELOW TO PERMANENTLY REMOVE THE LEAD SOURCES.
+6 TESTING THIS YEAR INDICATES A PROBLEM, SO WE ARE TAKING THE LONGER-TERM MEASURES CHECKED BELOW TO REMOVE THE SOURCES OF LEAD PERMANENTLY.

 Instructions: Replacing fixtures, pipes, and service lines is the most effective way to eliminate lead in water but can be expensive.
-If your water is supplied by a community water system, contact your local water utility for more information on replacing lead service lines. some water utilities have customer assistance programs to help offset the cost.
+If your water is supplied by a community water system, contact your local water utility for more information on replacing lead service lines.
+Some water utilities offer customer assistance programs to help offset the cost of replacement.

-If your water comes from a private water supply, you will need to hire a licensed contractor to replace the lead service line or other potential lead-containing pipes and fixtures.
-See EPA's 3Ts for Reducing Lead in Drinking Water Module 6.
+If your water comes from a private water supply, you'll need to hire a licensed contractor to replace the lead service line or other pipes and fixtures that may contain lead.
+See EPA's 3Ts for Reducing Lead in Drinking Water, Module 6.

-for more information on replacing lead-containing plumbing or fixtures EPA's How to Identify Lead-Free Certification Marks for Drinking Water System & Plumbing Products can be a useful resource selecting lead-free plumbing.
+For more information on replacing lead-containing plumbing or fixtures EPA's How to Identify Lead-Free Certification Marks for Drinking Water System & Plumbing Products can be a useful resource selecting lead-free plumbing.